nkamidi/neelk-aera/README.md

 Clicking on the close icon button (X) at the top right of the "Add New Device" section will hide it.

-Both Device Name is marked as mandatory.
+Device Name is marked as mandatory and Device Type is pre-selected at first entry (value = 0).
 User will see the appropriate message when user tries to submit the form without filling in.

 Saving the data with a device name and device type will update the table dynamically.
 For testing purposes, keep the device name column sorted in ascending order and try with a device name starting with "a" to see it popup at the beginning of the list.

-There is a check to make sure the entered device name doesn't already exist.
+There is a check to make sure the entered device name does not already exist.
 However this check only works for node_names which are already loaded (ex: bb-dallas-1) when the page is loaded for the first time.
 ````
 Note: I could probably use IndexedDB to simulate reading and writing from/to backend API.
 ````